benzine12/github_activity/readme.md

 # GitHub Activity Tracker

-This project is a Python-based tool designed to track and analyze GitHub activity.
+This project created as [roadmap.sh](https://roadmap.sh/projects/github-user-activity) project.
+This is a Python-based tool designed to track and analyze GitHub activity.
 It provides insights into repositories, commits, and contributions.

 ## Features